mosaicml/composer/docs/source/getting_started/notebooks.rst

 |:notebook:| Notebooks
 ======================

-We have a variety of notebooks, that can easily run on colab, available to easily get started using our methods.
+We have a variety of colab-ready notebooks to get you started using Composer and its efficiency methods.
 Some of these demonstrate the speed-ups from our work, even with short training times.

 .. csv-table::
     :header: "Notebook", "Summary", "Colab"